It never fails. You can even set your watch to it.

 In the last ~12-18 months, mobile has officially passed desktops for the number of global users accessing the internet.
 In addition, people on mobile devices are spending MORE time connected, searching, and consuming digital content than desktops.

 Even before that, mobile usage has already influenced the latest contemporary design trends like flat, symmetrical, full-width websites.
 The roots of this are owed to the original iPhone.

-Mobile devices have tiny screens, limited processing power (comparatively) and maybe one button.
-That forced designers to re-engineer and re-architect how people would navigate various web pages, and thus – how to put together the collapsable navigation schemes you see today.
+Mobile devices have tiny screens, limited processing power (comparatively), and maybe one button.
+That forced designers to re-engineer and re-architect how people would navigate various web pages, and thus – how to put together the collapsible navigation schemes you see today.
 Responsive sites are built on top of a grid system that allows for more flexibility in adapting to various browsers, devices, and screen sizes.